An iconic image is much more than a snapshot of one moment.

 What you might not know is that the image was staged.
 It was to act as a promotional campaign for the massive skyscraper complex.

-No one knows the identities of the 11 men, nor do they know who actually took the photograph.
+No one knows the identities of the 11 men.
+Or who took the photograph.
 Three photographers, Charles C. Ebbets, Thomas Kelley and William Leftwich, were all present.

 To date, it is the Corbis photo agency’s most reproduced image.

-26. View From The Window At Le Gras – Joseph Nicéphore Niépce (1826)
+8. View From the Window at Le Gras – Joseph Nicéphore Niépce (1826)

 His curiosity led him to the ‘camera obscura’, which captured and projected illuminated scenes.
 The scenes were lit by natural light, out of his studio window.